People manager guide: Flexible working

 Research shows that many of us would like to work more flexibly.
 Lack of flexibility can even prompt some employees to look for a new job or even leave a sector altogether.
 Quality flexible working can help:

 While there is no single formally agreed definition of flexible working, the CIPD defines flexible working as giving flexibility over where, when and the hours people work.
+Flexibility can be an individual arrangement for an employee, or it can be a way of working embedded into organisational culture.

 The term flexible working is used to cover a wide range of working arrangements, including (but not limited to):